Transfer abroad

 In order to process the request for prior authorisation of a transfer abroad efficiently, it is important:

 • that the corresponding requests are submitted to the CNS in a timely manner.
-The request and the authorisation from the CMSS must be issued prior to the beginning of the treatment for which the transfer is requested,
+The request and the authorisation from the CNS must be issued prior to the beginning of the treatment for which the transfer is requested,

 • that the means of transport needed for the transfer abroad is indicated on the standard request form.